anujapu/ecommerce/README.md

-This application is a e-commerce application.
+This application is an e-commerce application.

+Download Project,open it in any IDE and run it on http://localhost:8080/swagger-ui

 Softwares Needed:
 1)IDE